 Elevation: 9,385 ft

-Livingston Douglas reported that his altimeter reading agreed with the ListsofJohn.com, finding that Black Peak was lower than Black Pine Peak.
+Livingston Douglas provides detailed route descriptions for both the south ridge and the east ridge of Black Peak.
+He also describes the double-humped summit of Black Peak.
+Liv reports that his altimeter reading agrees with the LOJ website, finding that Black Peak is lower than Black Pine Peak.
 This website will stick with the 9,385-foot figure for now because, simply put, the exact elevation of this peak is not clear from the conflicting data.
 Updated November 2018

 Black Peak (9,385 feet) is located 1.25 miles north of Black Pine Peak (9,386 feet).
 Given the confusion discussed above and the potential margin of error in the survey process, it is possible that this peak is the highest point in the range.
 If your goal is to reach the highest point in the range, you should climb both potential high points.
 USGS Sandrock Canyon